Saturday, May 31, 2008

 (Drum n Bass mix,1999)

 For her third Greatest Hits collection in 1999, her record company enlisted electronic producers to remix her songs on a bonus CD.
-Almost always a bad move! have you heard the way those people murdered Curtis Mayfield's classics last year?
+Almost always a bad move!
+Have you heard the way those people murdered Curtis Mayfield's classics last year?
 Well anyway - I'm not a big drum'n'bass fan, but for some reason this remix by the UK duo "Pound System" grabbed me - as busy as it is, it somehow gives her voice plenty of space .. trust me on this one ...

 Please leave a comment, hope you enjoy it!